mwong775/go-rest-api-docker/README.md

 # Golang REST API with Docker
-Lab exercise/walkthrough for writing a simple REST API in Golang and host using Docker
+Lab exercise/walkthrough: Build a simple REST API in Golang and host using Docker